 - Never thought it would happen to me

-- Amy Abrahams writes about her experience in The Pool, ‘Breaking the silence of a missed miscarriage’
+- Amy Abrahams writes about her experience (originally published by The Pool), ‘Breaking the silence of a missed miscarriage’

 Our animation ‘Helping people through’ shares one couple’s experience of a missed miscarriage: